 Polycystic ovaries (PCO) is an imaging descriptor of a particular type of change in ovarian morphology.
-A proportion of women with polycystic ovaries will have the polycystic ovarian syndrome (PCOS), which in turn requires additional clinical as well as biochemical criteria.
-Otherwise PCO can be considered a normal variant.
+A proportion of women with polycystic ovaries will have the polycystic ovarian syndrome (PCOS), which in turn requires additional clinical, as well as biochemical, criteria; otherwise polycystic ovaries can be considered a normal variant.

 Transvaginal ultrasound is considered the gold standard in the diagnosis of polycystic ovaries.
 Features can affect either one (unilateral polycystic ovary) or both ovaries.

 - presence of >25 follicles per ovary (superseding the earlier Rotterdam criteria of 12 or more follicles)